peter-thibodeau/ufo/readme.md

 UFO is a practice data analysis I did to strengthen my skillset.
-The file ufo-report.md describes the source, description, and cleaning of the data.
-The file ufo-presentation.md  contains plots, observations and my conclusion of the anaylsis.
+The ufo-report.md file covers the source, description, and cleaning of the data.
+The ufo-presentation.md file contains plots, observations and my conclusion of the anaylsis.